In a 'digital first' workflow in Studio, a story is first published to a digital publication channel and later re-used in a print publication.

 This Digital article could be an updated version of the Digital article that was originally placed, or a completely different Digital article.

-- For Studio 11.110 and higher: The existing Print article is updated.
-A new version of the Print article is created.
+When this action is performed, the existing Print article is updated and a new version of the Print article is created.
 Use the Article compare feature to view the differences or to revert the changes.